codejsha/infrastructure-examples/weblogic/kubernetes/README.md

 - https://oracle.github.io/weblogic-kubernetes-operator/userguide/managing-domains/configoverrides/

-be used in Domain in Image and Domain in PV domains (Model in Image domains, use runtime updates instead)
+be used in Domain home in Image and Domain home on PV domains (Model in Image domains, use runtime updates instead)

 ### Template name and syntax